Vbeam in Seoul — Vascular Laser · 595nm Pulsed Dye

 Vascular Laser · 595nm Pulsed Dye

-Vbeam Perfecta is a vascular laser that targets the redness in rosacea, post-acne pink marks (PIE), and broken capillaries — without affecting the surrounding skin.
-Our protocol is adjusted for Korean and East Asian skin tones (Fitzpatrick types III-V, the range covering most Korean, Japanese, Chinese, Southeast Asian, and Middle Eastern patients).
-The skin-cooling Dynamic Cooling Device (DCD) reduces discomfort, and a bruise-free sub-purpura mode is available for patients who cannot accommodate downtime.
+Vbeam Perfecta is a 595 nm vascular laser that targets rosacea redness, post-acne pink marks (PIE), and broken capillaries without affecting surrounding skin.
+Protocol tuned for Korean and East Asian skin (Fitzpatrick III-V).
+Dynamic Cooling Device reduces discomfort; a bruise-free sub-purpura mode is available for no-downtime visits.

 Dr. SangYoul Yun